anna-krv/laba-1/README.md

 # laba-1
-10 methods to generate random numbers written in C++
+10 methods to generate random numbers written on C++